fweiss/tm4c-led-pwm/ISSUES.md

 Can bottlenect it through a plain class This class does the actual work but doesn't need to be tenplated.
 The current Register* classes would have templated classes, such as ``RegisterBit<base + 0x50c> outputDirectionEnable;``, then ``bitset``, then ``write``.

+So, tried a no-template implementation, but it didn't work 100%.
+Tried introducing the register addresses as a base class, but observed unwanted initializtion code, not as slick as the templated version.
+You see ``RegisterAddress<portBase>`` is really different than ``RegisterAddress(portBase), even when the members are const.
+Quite a bit different than constexpr, even though the compiler often does a good optimiztion with const and even without.
+And trying to use a parent class template whose template parameters come from the derived class constructor parameters doesn't work.

+There is a notion of constexpr constructors that hasn't benn tried.